zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ## Abstract and learning objectives

-In this hands-on lab, you will implement a solution for integrating and deploying complex open-source software (OSS) workloads into Azure PaaS.
-You will migrate an existing MERN (MongoDB, Express.js, React.js, Node.js) stack application from a hosted environment into Azure Web App for Containers.
-You will also migrate a MongoDB instance into Cosmos DB, enhance application functionality using serverless technologies, and fully embrace modern DevOps tools.
+In this hands-on lab, you implement a solution for integrating and deploying complex open-source software (OSS) workloads into Azure PaaS.
+You migrate an existing MERN (MongoDB, Express.js, React.js, Node.js) stack application from a hosted environment into Azure Web App for Containers, migrate a MongoDB instance into Cosmos DB, enhance application functionality using serverless technologies, and fully embrace modern DevOps tools.

 At the end of this hands-on lab, you will be better able to migrate and deploy OSS applications into Azure PaaS using modern DevOps methodologies and Docker containers.

 ## Overview

-Best For You Organics Company is one of the leading health food suppliers in North America, serving customers in Canada, Mexico, and the United States.
-They have a MERN stack web application that they host on-premises and are looking to migrate their OSS application into Azure.
-They will be creating a custom Docker image for their application and using a Jenkins continuous integration/continuous delivery (CI/CD) pipeline to deploy the application into a Web App for Containers instance.
-Also, they will be swapping out the use of MongoDB with Azure Cosmos DB, using the MongoDB APIs.
+Best For You Organics Company is one of the leading online health food suppliers in North America, serving customers in Canada, Mexico, and the United States.
+They launched their highly-successful e-commerce website, which sells subscriptions to their meal service, in 2016, and have been steadily increasing their subscriber-base since.
+Their service targets working professionals looking for convenient, reliable access to healthy meal choices, and pre-packaged recipes without having to spend too much time preparing the meals.

-In this hands-on lab, you will assist them with completing the OSS application and database migrations into Azure.
-You will implement a containerized solution.
-For this, you will create a custom Docker image and push it to an Azure Container Registry.
-You will then configure a CI/CD pipeline to deploy the application to a Web App for Containers instance.
-You will also help them implement functionality enhancements using serverless architecture services in Azure.
+Their CIO is a big proponent of open-source software, and the development of their web application was done using the MERN stack (MongoDB, Express.js, React.JS, Node.js).
+They host their code in a private GitHub repository.
+They currently have a continuous integration workflow, triggered by each code check-in/commit in GitHub, using Jenkins.

+As their service has grown, they have found that the management of VM and server infrastructure is a real challenge.
+They want to learn more about how Platform as a Service (PaaS) solutions for OSS applications on Azure might be able to help.
+Their goal is to focus their expenditures and efforts on their core business, rather than infrastructure.
+The development team at Best For You Organics has indicated they have some experience with Docker.
+They are interested in what options might be available for using containers to deploy their application into a cloud environment.
+They are also interested in learning more about identity management.

+The development team has also expressed that they would like to continue using GitHub as their code repository but is interested in improving upon their DevOps pipeline.
+They currently use Jenkins for their builds and are interested in any tools available in a cloud offering that could help with release management, or other aspects of a fully-integrated, modern DevOps pipeline.
+Ultimately, their goal is to automate and simplify deployments through CI/CD capabilities and deliver updates faster and more reliably.

 ## Solution architecture